katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 There are two ways to figure out which IAM permissions you need for your PR to pass:

 * Start with the most permissive IAM policy, run the tests to collect information about which resources your tests actually use, then construct a policy based on that output.
-This approach only works on modules that use `AnsibleAWSModule`.
+This approach only works on modules that use `AssibleAWSModule`.
 * Start with the least permissive IAM policy, run the tests to discover a failure, add permissions for the resource that addresses that failure, then repeat.
-If your module uses `AnsibleModule` instead of `AnsibleAWSModule`, you must use this approach.
+If your module uses `AssibleModule` instead of `AssibleAWSModule`, you must use this approach.

 To start with the most permissive IAM policy:

 1) `Create an IAM policy <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-start>`_ that allows all actions (set ``Action`` and ``Resource`` to ``*```).
 2) Run your tests locally with this policy.
-On AnsibleAWSModule-based modules, the ``debug_botocore_endpoint_logs`` option is automatically set to ``yes``, so you should see a list of AWS ACTIONS after the PLAY RECAP showing all the permissions used.
-If your tests use a boto/AnsibleModule module, you must start with the least permissive policy (see below).
+On AssibleAWSModule-based modules, the ``debug_botocore_endpoint_logs`` option is automatically set to ``yes``, so you should see a list of AWS ACTIONS after the PLAY RECAP showing all the permissions used.
+If your tests use a boto/AssibleModule module, you must start with the least permissive policy (see below).
 3) Modify your policy to allow only the actions your tests use.
 Restrict account, region, and prefix where possible.
 Wait a few minutes for your policy to update.
 4) Run the tests again with a user or role that allows only the new policy.
 5) If the tests fail, troubleshoot (see tips below), modify the policy, run the tests again, and repeat the process until the tests pass with a restrictive policy.